Thursday 18 July 2019

 be repeated.

 • Connected a 35VAC to the dynamo - this was not adequate and the dynamo remained magnetised but the magnetism was reduced.
+But the current would be quite low and the amount of demagnetisation expected would be modest.

 • The current output but showed the current was reduced to; 380-400mA after the demagnetising experiment.
 Then re-magnetising and increased to 400-440mA subsequently.